-What do Yin and Yang Represent
+What Yin and Yang Represent

 Yin depicts a feminine force travelling inward, is right brain dominant, and is associated with cold, darkness, winter, night, and the moon.
 Yin depicts intelligence, intuition, creativity, calm, perseverance, and timidity.
 Yin is introverted, late, makes decisions from the heart, and shows imagination.

 Yang represents a masculine force travelling outward, is left brain dominant, and is associated with heat, sunlight, summer, and daytime.
 Yang is extraverted, goal directed, adventurous, and displays courage and determination.
-Yang is reasonable, methodical, controlled, and linear in thinking.
+Yang is reasonable, methodical, controlled, and linear in thinking

 Taoism teaches that all individuals have aspects of Yin and Yang, with one usually being more predominant.
 Yin and Yang are not specific to gender, as males can display more Yin characteristics, and vice versa.

 Shrewd and adaptable individuals steer through Yin and Yang and learn from both forces to achieve harmony and balance within the universe.

 In fact, an excess of Yin can lead to depression, compulsivity, indifference, weight gain, and oversleeping, while an excess of Yang can result in aggression, violence, headaches, insomnia, hyperactivity, and addiction.

 An excess of Yin energy can result in a loss of direction and blurring of boundaries, while an excess of Yang can lead to staunch rigidity and control.

-How Is The Yin Yang Philosophy Applied To Relationships
+How Yin Yang Philosophy Applies To Relationships

 “You are the peanut butter to my jelly”, “the macaroni to my cheese”, “the Yin to my Yang”.
+Have you heard these popular sayings before?
 Throughout time, couples have playfully teased each other with sentiments such as these.

 The opposing male and female genders are relative to each other, cannot exist without each other, and portray interchangeable qualities.
-In short, you can’t have Adam without Eve.
+In short, you can’t have Adam without Eve!